Case Studies in Effective Chaplaincy

 Credits

-All of this work was made by possible by the Educating Effective Chaplains project, where you can find more resources on chaplaincy education.
-This project is supported by the Henry Luce Foundation.
+All of this work was made by possible by the Educating Effective Chaplains project, supported by the Henry Luce Foundation; and the Covenantal Pluralism project, supported by the Templeton Religion Trust.